NethServer/nethserver-sssd/README.rst

 user-cleanup
 ^^^^^^^^^^^^

-This event deletes all data (home directory) and the emails of the user (given as parameter).
+This event deletes all data (home directory) and the emails of the user (given as parameter) if the email server is installed.
 This event is bind to the event user-delete.
+Every application which needs to remove the data of a user, must use this event to trigger a specific action, made to remove the data.

 Parameters: